PedroASB/sign-up-form/README.md

 ## Description

-HTML + CSS project.

-This is a sign-up form for a fictional travel booking platform called "Tropical Trips".
+- This is a sign-up form for a fictional travel booking platform called "Tropical Trips" built with HTML and CSS.

-It includes a flexbox-based layout, feedback for focus/success/failure when filling a field, form validation and custom styled checkboxes.
+- The design folows this [reference template image](./assets/ref/sign-up-form-reference.png).
+- **Features:**
+    - A flexbox-based layout
+    - Feedback for focus while filling a field
+    - Feedback for success or failure after a field is filled
+    - Form validation
+    - Custom styled checkboxes

 ## Live Demo